Will Ohio Legalize Marijuana in 2021 or 2022 for Recreational Use?

-Will Ohio, “the heart of America,” legalize recreational marijuana in 2019 for adult use?
-This Midwestern state is the 7th most populated in the U.S. but ranks 34th in terms of size, making it the 10th most densely populated state in the country.
-And with a climate and geography well suited for cultivating cannabis, if Ohio does legalize marijuana it could become a major player in the North American cannabis market.
+If Ohio were to legalize marijuana it could become a major player in the North American cannabis market.
+Ohio is the 7th most populated in the U.S. but ranks 34th in terms of size, making it the 10th most densely populated state in the country.
+Moreover, Ohio has a climate and geography well suited for cultivating cannabis.

 Opposition To Legal Marijuana In Ohio

 Although eight petitions to legalize marijuana have been certified by authorities over the past five years, only one has made it onto a ballot.
 Even though a 2015 Quinnipiac University poll showed that 53 percent of Ohio voters were ready to legalize recreational marijuana, voters rejected the previous attempt by a margin of 2 to 1.

 Many believe the measure failed because it gave a monopoly to a handful of stakeholders.
 Those pushing the new initiative promise not to make that same mistake again.

 Ian James, director of the ResponsibleOhio, the campaign behind the 2015 initiative claims that the Quinnipiac poll confirms that Ohio voters want to legalize marijuana.

 Although voters approved the 2016 medical marijuana initiative by a comfortable margin, it’s not clear if residents in the state are ready to move on creating a recreational market.
 Ohioans have been leaning red in recent elections.
 Furthermore, the state has already decriminalized marijuana and many voters feel that creating a market for the drug is taking the issue too far.